Nuno Mendes (count): Biographical sketch

-A patron of the Monastery of Guimarães, he first appears in the curia regis of King Ferdinand I of León in 1059, and with the title of count for the first time in 1070 when he appears confirming a donation made by King Garcia II.
-He married Goncina with whom he appears on 17 February 1071 making a donation to the Monastery of Santo Antonino de Barbudo of some properties in Luivão, not far from Cávado, confirming as Ego comes Nunus Menendiz et uxor mea comitissa domna Goncina ("I, Count Nuno Menéndez and my wife Countess dona Goncina").
-He owned properties in Nogueira, Santa Tecla, Dadim, Cerqueda, Gualtar, and Barros, which were probably confiscated after his defeat and given later by King Alfonso VI of León to his son-in-law Sisnando.
+He owned properties in Braga (Nogueira, Santa Tecla, Dadim, Barros and Gualtar) and Porto (Cerqueda) which were probably confiscated after his defeat and given later by King Alfonso VI of León to his son-in-law Sisnando Davides.
 Although the battle of Pedroso has been mistakenly dated in January of that year, as mentioned in the Chronica Gothorum, this donation proves that the battle took place in February rather than in January.

+Marriage and issue

-With his wife Goncina, he had at least one daughter, Loba "Aurevelido" Nunes, who married Sisnando Davides, the parents of Elvira Sisnandes whose husband, Count Martim Moniz, son of Munio Fromarigues, succeeded Sisnando as the governor of the county.
-He could also have been the father of Count Gómez Núñez and his brother Count Fernando.
+Nuno Mendes married Goncina and had at least one daughter, named Loba "Aurevelido" Nunes.
+Loba married Sisnando Davides, and with him had Elvira Sisnandes (whose husband Count Martim Moniz succeeded Sisnando as Count of Coimbra).

+Nuno Mendes could also have been the father of Count Gómez Núñez and his brother Count Fernando.